 Which is why I always book two weeks out in January to get away.
 And so this year I went to Rishikesh again.
 I love it there.
 Well I don’t love it in the sense that I love the South of France- or somewhere that’s as warm and fragrant as it is beautiful.
 But whenever it gets to two or three years and I haven’t visited I get pulled back to Rishikesh by something.
 There’s a magic there.
 It’s in the skies, in the water, in the very atmosphere of the place.
 Getting there is a Royal pain and leaving there always feels easier.
 But between that and actually being in the holy city, practicing Yoga and going for long walks real magic happens.

-In 2016 I quit drinking.
-This was quite a big deal as you can see from my last blog.
-I had a very long relationship with alcohol but after my 40th birthday I could feel that every time I drank I was making this choice of my own free will.
-The choice to anaesthetize.
+In 2016 I made a few life changes.
+Including dropping my wine habit.
 The choice to be in Narnia with my own characters.
 The choice to be alone with wine when I was way too tired to engage with people.
 The choice to stay single that almost developed in me a Howard Hughes frigidity/aversion to intimacy.
-That teaching Yoga can make you tired and antisocial and frigid to a degree is a little weird but actually it can.
-Anything can when you are out of balance and do too much.
+Its weird that teaching Yoga can make you tired and antisocial and frigid to a degree but actually it can.
+Being out of balance is no good.

-So this was my first trip to India as a properly established sober person.
-My first trip 10 years ago was basically a drying out excursion after being left heartbroken and then drinking very heavily for several months in Brighton.
+So this was trip to India I had a relaxed and clear state of mind .
+My first trip 10 years ago was basically a drying out excursion after being left heartbroken in Brighton.
 And since then on the whole I have never drank on my Yoga trips away but I still had that habit at home.
 So I would do Yoga and ‘detox’ for 1 to 3 months then go home and the water would invariably turn back to wine.
 Its far easier to change a habit when you are out of the everyday.

 I stayed at my usual place near Tapovan.
 With a balcony looking out over Shiva’s landscape.
 The first thing I did on every day this trip was meditate.
 Meditation has really become my thing since 2016.
 If my body’s tired and I don’t feel like Yoga asana practice I sit.
 And actually the North of India is pretty chilly in January so I would cocoon up in shawls and just sit.
 That silent space was such a gift.
 When I meditate it’s in silence with no agenda; I just observe the breath, and as I detach I become aware of the workings of my mind.
 And sometimes I keenly feel the echoes of other people’s energies around me.
 I can hear and pick up on these voices like radio waves.
 With sobriety this increased sensitivity has come because I’m no longer so wrapped up in my own shit.
 And meditation has become as necessary as having a shower because I need to let go and loosen all the energy that’s accumulated around me like dirt in the days.

 I was also reading Yoga texts again which I like to do when I have time to be quiet and digest them.
 Revisiting Ahimsa.
 Non harming is so multilayered.
 Protecting your own energy is SO IMPORTANT.
 People can – and do- vampire it.
 They may not mean to but they do.
-When these people get into your head they can siphon it off, especially through anger or jealousy and all those negative emotions thus creating a kind of sludge around you.
+They can siphon it off through anger or jealousy and all those negative emotions almost creating a kind of sludge around you.
 This keeps you low.
 It makes you vulnerable to addiction and being stuck.
 Really stuck, unable to find a way out.

 I’ve written about this before.
 People do this to each other all the time on many levels in many ways.
 I can’t say that I’ve never done it.
 But I really notice when it happens now.
 These forces of darkness move through us, using our emotions like tangleweed and we get embroiled with each other.
 Especially (!) in the world of Yoga.
 Endless arguments over what’s real, true, authentic.
 What is good what is bad, what is right and what is wrong.
 Or the world of Facebook, who’s a narcissist and who isn’t who needs help and who doesn’t and its all shit.
 It really is.
 Where there is desire to be right Ahimsa cannot exist.
 Ahimsa is the ultimate expression of vulnerability.
 Not attacking whoever you perceive to be on the other side.
 And definitely not comparing your life experience to theirs.